jitpack/jitpack.io/android/_index.en.md

 ## Installing

-Users of your library will need to add the jitpack.io repository to **settings.gradle** file:
+Users of your library will need to add the jitpack.io repository to the **settings.gradle** file:

 ```gradle
 dependencyResolutionManagement {